YuRenGe/qpack-parser/README.md

 # qpack-parser
-This tool can be used to parse http3 headers compressed with qpack.
+QPACK-Parser is a tool that can be used to parse HTTP/3 headers compressed with QPACK.

 # How to using it
 1. build